 LEGAL MALPRACTICE DEFENDANT ATTORNEY DEPOSITION – RELEVANT QUESTIONS

 Too often the plaintiff’s attorney is timid about asking certain questions because of professional courtesy and a desire not to be personally offensive.
-For example, here are some questions not asked often enough.
+For example, here are some questions not asked often enough by fair housing act attorneys.
 The expert witness for plaintiff may want to know the answers to these questions.

 1. State the full content of every conversation you had with [the plaintiff] about the subject of [the items which are involved in the claim of legal malpractice].

 [The experts for each side need to have a basis for understanding the case, and not find out later that the defendant attorney claims there was “something else” that passed between plaintiff and defendant, in the course of the professional service, that excuses the defendant’s actions, or implicates the defendant in further troubles.
 All too often the deposition transcript describes fully only what counsel thinks are the relevant conversations, and does not include fully every conversation between plaintiff and defendant on the subjects in question.]

 2. Is that all you can remember that you said and he/she said about the subject of [the items which are involved in the claim of legal malpractice]?

 [This is frequently not asked because of a desire not to be personally offensive.
 Yet without it, the defendant can sometimes claim that he/she would have said more if given the chance.]

 3. Is there anything that would help you remember more about what was said concerning [the items which are involved in the claim of legal malpractice]?